DanWahlin/Observable-Store/README.md

  Functions                                      | Description
 | ----------------------------------------------| -----------------------------------------------------
 | `getState() : T`                              | Retrieve store's state.
 If using TypeScript (optional) then the state type defined when the store was created will be returned rather than `any`.
 | `logStateAction(state: any, action: string): void` | Add a custom state value and action into the state history.
-Assumes `trackStateHistory` setting was set on store.
+Assumes `trackStateHistory` setting was set on store or using the global settings.
 | `resetStateHistory(): void`                   | Reset the store's state history
 | `setState(state: T, action: string) : T`      | Set store state.
 Pass the state to be updated as well as the action that is occuring.
 The state value can be a function (see example below).
 The latest store state is returned.
 <br>

  Properties                                     | Description
 | ----------------------------------------------| -----------------------------------------------------
 | `globalSettings: ObservableStoreGlobalSettings`| get/set global settings throughout the application for ObservableStore.
 See the [Observable Store Settings](#settings) below for additional information.
+Note that global settings can only be set once as the application first loads.
 | `globalStateChanged: Observable<any>`         | Subscribe to global store changes i.e. changes in any slice of state of the store.
 The global store may consist of 'n' slices of state each managed by a particular service.
 This property notifies of a change in any of the 'n' slices of state.
 Returns an RxJS Observable containing the current store state.
-If the `includeStateChangesOnSubscribe` setting is true you'll get back an object containing `state` (which has the current store state) and `stateChanges` (which has the individual properties/data that were changed in the store) properties.
+| `globalStateWithPropertyChanges: Observable<StateWithPropertyChanges<any>>`         | Subscribe to global store changes i.e. changes in any slice of state of the store and also include the properties that changed as well.
+The global store may consist of 'n' slices of state each managed by a particular service.
+This property notifies of a change in any of the 'n' slices of state.
+Upon subscribing to `globalStateWithPropertyChanges` you will get back an object containing `state` (which has the current store state) and `stateChanges` (which has the individual properties/data that were changed in the store).
 | `stateChanged: Observable<T>`                 | Subscribe to store changes in the particlar slice of state updated by a Service.
 If the store contains 'n' slices of state each being managed by one of 'n' services, then changes in any of the other slices of state will not generate values in the stateChanged stream.
 Returns an RxJS Observable containing the current store state (or a specific slice of state if a stateSliceSelector has been specified).
-If the `includeStateChangesOnSubscribe` setting is true you'll get back an object containing `state` (which has the current store state) and `stateChanges` (which has the individual properties/data that were changed in the store) properties.
+| `stateWithPropertyChanges: Observable<StateWithPropertyChanges<T>>`     | Subscribe to store changes in the particlar slice of state updated by a Service and also include the properties that changed as well.
+Upon subscribing to `stateWithPropertyChanges` you will get back an object containing `state` (which has the current slice of store state) and `stateChanges` (which has the individual properties/data that were changed in the store).
 | `stateHistory: StateHistory`                  | Retrieve state history.
 Assumes `trackStateHistory` setting was set on the store.
 <br>